Steppe eagle: Taxonomy

 The steppe eagle has historically been considered conspecific with the tawny eagle, even until as recently as 1991.
-The latter species resides year-round in the African and Asian areas often used seasonally as wintering grounds by steppe eagle.
-The species were ultimately separated on the grounds of the differences in morphology, disparate coloring, distinct life histories and behaviours.
+The latter species resides year-round in the African and Asian areas, often used seasonally as wintering grounds by the steppe eagle.
+The species were ultimately separated on the grounds of the differences in morphology, disparate coloring, distinct life histories, and behaviours.
 Testing of genetic materials has reinforced the species distinction of the steppe and tawny eagles.
 Genetically, the steppe eagle is thought to be basal to related species such as the tawny and imperial eagles.
 A fossil species, Aquila nipaloides, has been found in Italy, Corsica, Sardinia and France and was hypothesized to most closely related to the steppe eagle based on osteology of the ramus (although did evidence some differences in leg morphology).
 Despite being even more strongly distinctive from the steppe eagle than the tawny eagle, the eastern imperial eagle has been seen to hybridize with the steppe eagles in the wild, once in Turkey and at least three times in Kazakhstan.
 Each hybrid with imperial eagles has been known to involve pairs of subadult or juvenile eagles and all known hybrid pairings were between male steppe eagles (or apparent steppe-imperial hybrids themselves) mated to female imperial eagles.
 Some of these hybrid pairs also produced seemingly healthy young with roughly intermediate characteristics.

-The steppe eagle has been generally considered to contain two subspecies.
+The Steppe eagle has been generally considered to contain two subspecies.
 One was the nominate subspecies, A. n. nipalensis, which breeds in the eastern portions of the range (perhaps from the East Kazakhstan Region to all points east) while the western breeding population, found in most of Kazakhstan and European Russia, was considered as the subspecies, A. n. orientalis.
-The separation of two subspecies was largely based on size, with the eastern population being larger and much heavier than the western eagles.
+The separation of the two subspecies was largely based on size, with the eastern population being larger and much heavier than the western eagles.
 The more eastern birds tend to be a shade darker and a have a more extensive nape patch, as well as having a more conspicuously deep gape-line.
 However, both western and Russian researchers have since made a convincing advocacy that the steppe eagle is actually a monotypical species.
 It was found that both previously claimed subspecies appear to broadly overlap in the breeding range and become indistinguishable at the Kazakh-Russian meeting point.
-The primary differences, i.e. in size and mildly in colour, can be explained as clinal variations due to the environment.
+The primary differences, i.e. in size and mildly in color, can be explained as clinal variations due to the environment.
 The breeding populations of the eastern and western eagles are insufficiently allopatric and too extensively engage in introgression to be properly regarded as full subspecies.
 Erroneously, a checklist once included the former subspecies of A. n. orientalis as being part of the subspecies of tawny eagle from Asia, A. r. vindhiana, an error that was later corrected.